tamborello/utils/README.md

 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process: https://git-scm.com/book/en/v2/Git-Tools-Submodules#_git_submodules
-        1. TLDR: git submodule add https://pcxhub-MLUtilities@dev.azure.com/pcxhub-MLUtilities/IntakeTextProcessing/_git/utils
+        1. TLDR: git submodule add [URL to the submodule's git repository]
         2. To use: from utils.pickle_it import pickle_it
 2. Software dependencies
         Python 3.8